min69u/Reforestation/README.md

-## Where did Captain Hook get his hook?
-From a second hand store.
+## Where does batman go to the bathroom?
+The batroom.